Skip to main content

 That day, the line was drawn.

-After retiring, he became a school principal, tried being a lawyer, and held a token position in a trade lobby.
-During that time, whenever people asked him about me - because to them, he was my uncle first - he would go on tirades about how useless I was, unemployed at thirty, and a burden on my father.
-Conveniently negating my occupation as a freelance journalist and automotive writer.
-At the same time, never failing to boast about his own children’s academic qualifications and career.
+After retiring, he became a school principal, tried his hand at law, and held a token position in a trade lobby.
+For a short while, he headed the local Sainik Board but was reportedly eased out.
+During that time, whenever people asked him about me - because, to them, he was my uncle first - he would go on tirades about how useless I was, a parasite, unemployed at thirty, and how my father was at his wits’ end with me.
+Conveniently nullifying my work as a freelance journalist of some repute, as well as an automotive and travel writer.
+At the same time, he never failed to boast about his own children’s academic qualifications and careers.

 And, I never once stepped inside his house.

-Needless to say, relations with the next generation remain cold, bordering on nonexistent
+Needless to say, relations with the next generation remain cold, bordering on nonexistent.

 Comments